 China's natural gas promotion policies include national and urban targets for natural gas use; regulations on natural utilizations; natural gas pricing; and subsidies, tax relief and feed-in tariffs for natural gas fired electricity generations.
-China's National Energy Development Strategy Action Plan (2014-2020) emphasizes the role of natural gas in China's energy system transformation and sets a goal for the share of natural gas in China's primary energy supply to exceed 10% by 2020 (State Council, 2014).
+China's NationalEnergy Development Strategy Action Plan (2014-2020) emphasizes the role of natural gas in China's energy system transformation and sets a goal for the share of natural gas in China's primary energy supply to exceed 10% by 2020 (State Council of China, 2014).
 Chinese government has also set restrictions for natural gas use.
 According to the Revised Natural Gas Utilization Policy (NDRC, 2012), natural gas is encouraged for consumption as fuel in residential, manufacturing, electricity and transportation sectors, but is discouraged as a feedstock in producing chemicals.

-The market-based energy policy instruments create dynamic incentives for energy producers and consumers as they provide the best value for the resource.
-In China, one policy instrument for promoting natural gas use is the import value-added tax refund to encourage natural gas imports (MOF, 2011).
+In China, one policy instrument for promoting natural gas use is the import valueadded tax refund to encourage natural gas imports (MOF, 2011).
 Others include the feed-in tariffs for gas-fired power plants to encourage substitution of natural gas for coal in the electricity sector (NDRC, 2014).
 Since 2007, coal-bed methane producers receive a subsidy of 0.2 yuan (¥) per cubic meter if the gas is delivered to residential and industrial users (MOF, 2007).
 While these instruments promote natural gas use, they can create economic distortions.
 In the modeling exercise described later, a general subsidy is used as a proxy for these policy instruments.

-2.3 Climate-Related Policy
+2.3.
+Climate-related policy

-In 2015 the Chinese government submitted to the United Nations its climate action plan (NDRC, 2015).
-According to the plan, China is pledged to peak its CO2 emissions around 2030 and decrease carbon intensity (CO2 emissions per unit of GDP) by 60-65% below 2005 levels by the same year.
-The new carbon intensity target builds on China's existing target, from the Copenhagen climate talks in 2009-to reduce its CO2 intensity by 40-45% in 2020, relative to 2005 levels (NRDC, 2015).
+In 2015, the Chinese government submitted to the United Nations its climate action plan (NDRC, 2015).
+According to the plan, China is pledged to peak its CO_2 emissions around 2030 and decrease carbon intensity (CO_2 emissions per unit of GDP) by 60-65% below 2005 levels by the same year.
+The new carbon intensity target builds on China's existing target, from the Copenhagen climate talks in 2009 - to reduce its CO_2 intensity by 40-45% in 2020, relative to 2005 levels (NRDC, 2015).
 As a major policy instrument to honor the pledges listed in its INDC, China has recently decided to establish a nationwide carbon dioxide emissions cap-and-trade system, or emission trading scheme (ETS).
 Chinese President Xi Jinping officially announced that a nationwide ETS will be launched in 2017 (The White House, 2015).